jakub-zwolakowski/scvs/TrustInSoft.md

 Result = **UB**

-Again same thing happens as in the previous example - the string passed to `wcslen()` is completely uninitialized - so TrustInSoft detects Undefined Behavior.
+Again same thing happens as in the previous example `nonnullstr_e02` - the string passed to `wcslen()` is completely uninitialized - so TrustInSoft detects Undefined Behavior here.

 And again a corrected example was created, where the string is initialized.
-We can see that in this case TrustInSoft detects the Undefined Behavior caused by not null-terminated string, as desired.
+We can see that in this case TrustInSoft detects the Undefined Behavior does not detect Undefined Behavior anymore as the string is always properly null-terminated.

 ## nullref